How Do You Change Your Major?

 While not an exhaustive list, here are a few reasons a student might feel it’s a good idea to change majors:

-• An awful internship.
-Now this can be a little tricky.
-If students end up hating an internship related to their major, they should try to evaluate if it was the work or the management that they disliked.
+• An awful internship: Now this can be a little tricky.
+If students end up hating a summer internship related to their major, they should try to evaluate if it was the work or the management that they disliked.
 It might have been a poor fit culture wise but a good fit workwise.

 If any or all of the above sound familiar, it might be time to think about changing majors.
 Additionally, it might just be helpful along the way to evaluate satisfaction with a major, even if you decide to continue in that area of study.